Hyundai Sonata Insurance Rates

 Enter your ZIP code in our free tool above to get started on finding the best Hyundai Sonata insurance costs.

-Average auto insurance rates for a Hyundai Sonata are $1,404 annually with full coverage.
-Comprehensive costs an estimated $260 a year, collision costs $494, and liability coverage is $470.
-A liability-only policy costs around $536 a year, with high-risk insurance costing around $3,046.
-Teenage drivers receive the highest rates at $5,394 a year or more.
+U.S. average insurance rates for a Hyundai Sonata are $1,404 a year for full coverage.
+Comprehensive costs around $260, collision insurance costs $494, and liability coverage is estimated at $470.
+Buying just liability costs approximately $536 a year, and insurance for high-risk drivers costs around $3,046.
+Teens pay the highest rates at up to $5,394 a year.

 Average premium for full coverage: $1,404

-Rates are based on $500 physical damage insurance deductibles, 30/60 bodily injury liability limits, and includes medical and uninsured motorist coverage.
-Rates are averaged for all U.S. states and Sonata trim levels.
+Rates are based on $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all states and for different Sonata trim levels.

 Use the form below to get customized rates for your location.